-Hosted ads.txt is a way for you to control and manage your own ads.txt file while we host it for you in Sortable Analytics.
-You add your custom ads.txt lines to the Ads.txt File page and when our ads.txt page is updated, your ads.txt page is automatically updated too.
+Hosted ads.txt is a cost-free way for you to control and manage your own ads.txt file while we host it for you in Sortable Analytics.
+You add your custom ads.txt lines to the Ads.txt page and when our ads.txt page is updated, your ads.txt page is automatically updated too.

 How does this benefit me?